codacy-badger/chit-chatter/files/README.md

 **_But_ _remember_:**
 You will also need to call add() method with all the messages you use in your dialog and mark it's expression the same way **_but_** don't add last parameter (responses)

-##For those who use it as a package

 There are also